Generic Name: dapagliflozin (DAP a gli FLOE zin)

-This medicine can cause positive results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using dapagliflozin.

-Dapagliflozin is only part of a treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Dapagliflozin is only part of a complete treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.